davegallant/site/content/post/what-to-do-with-a-homelab.md

 Are you interested in learning more about Linux?
 Virtualization?
 Networking?
 Security?
 Building a homelab can be an entertaining playground to enhance your computer skills.

-One of the best parts about building a homelab is that it doesn't have to be a large investment in terms hardware.
+One of the best parts about building a homelab is that it doesn't have to be a large investment in terms of hardware.
 One of the simplest ways to build a homelab is out of a [refurbished computer](https://ca.refurb.io/products/hp-800-g1-usff-intel-core-i5-4570s-16gb-ram-512gb-ssd-wifi-windows-10-pro?variant=33049503825943).
 Having multiple machines/nodes provides the advantage of increased redundancy, but starting out with a single node is enough to reap many of the benefits of having a homelab.

 ## Virtualization